HelioML/HelioML/content/07/farside_intro.md

 This work is published in [Felipe & Asensio Ramos, 2019, A&A, 632, 82](https://www.aanda.org/articles/aa/abs/2019/12/aa36838-19/aa36838-19.html)

 ![example](1/figures/NN2019_002-eps-converted-to.pdf)
-Example of a detection of a far-side active region.
+Detection of a far-side active region.